Written by Maurice Cardinal …

 The five year introductory plan was met with mixed reactions, mostly progressive, but also framed with strong comments on either side, especially from ocean based open-net salmon farmers who immediately promised to be aggressive in their resistance.

 When moved out of the ocean along BC’s Pacific coast, land-based operations will be variations of RAS and IMTA fish farms.
-Hopefully, many will also incorporate WCA aquaponics ecosystems, but taking it to that level will be incredibly challenging.
-It’s true that WCA does hold the most potential to reinvent fisheries, but the concept has not yet been proven at craft-size, let alone large volume.
+Hopefully, some will also incorporate WCA aquaponics ecosystems, but taking it to that level will be incredibly challenging.
+It’s true that RAS IMTA does hold the most potential to reinvent fisheries, but the concept has not yet been proven at craft-size, let alone large volume.

 This type of brazen entrepreneur is dangerous for our oceans and fish species because they take an adversarial approach, and don’t understand or respect how communities and clusters work–it takes more than knowing buzzwords.
 Thankfully, there are dedicated entrepreneurs who have been developing conventional fish farming for several years, and who already understand the challenges.

 Canada is promoting an era of team-playing and community, and trust and transparency, which is clearly described in Prime Minister Trudeau’s manifesto for a modern fishery.
 No other country has taken this initiative – some call it brave while detractors vilify it as reckless.
 Personally, I think it is progressive and long overdue, but only time will tell.
 At this point, the make or break conclusion will be dependent on sound political leadership.